Two Factor Authentication (WhatsApp)

 HTTP Request: POST /whatsapp/templates

-Before beginning, in this API call you need to provide the WhatsApp Business Account ID (WABA) or the unique identifier of the Sender.
+Provide either the WhatsApp Business Account ID (WABA) or the unique identifier of the Sender in this request.

 🚧